GatorWorld Parks of Florida is home to approximately 400 gators

 Visiting GatorWorld Parks of Florida

 Finding the park is easy.
 It’s located one mile west of Interstate 75 on Florida Route 44, just outside of the Wildwood, Florida city limits.
 The entry fee is only per person, and there are special discounts for veterans, Active Military, First Responders, and Seniors (age 65 and over).
-Be sure to ask for your discount at the gate.
+Be sure to buy your tickets online.
 GatorWorld Parks is closed Sundays year-round.